 The local transit bus service is the most prominent method of public transportation in the region.
 Local fixed route bus services operate along set routes and follows a set schedule Monday through Saturday.
 Twelve (12) routes are available in the three cities: Fitchburg, Leominster and Gardner.
 There is also a supplemental route to Lunenburg in the afternoon.
 MART offers six (6) weekday only regional bus routes: the Wachusett Shuttle (Gardner to Wachusett Station), two Link routes (Gardner to Athol and Gardner to Winchendon), the Devens Regional Shuttle, the Intercity Route (Gardner, Westminster, Fitchburg & Leominster), and the brand-new Littleton-Westford Commuter Rail Shuttle.
-In addition, supplemental routes are offered during peak service in the mornings and afternoons, buses run more frequently (every 15 minutes) to and from Fitchburg State University during the school year on weekdays.
-There are supplemental routes during school days to Reingold Elementary School, McKay Arts Academy and South Street Elementary all in Fitchburg.
+In addition, supplemental routes are offered during peak service hours in the mornings and afternoons.
+These supplemental routes run during school days only to Reingold Elementary School, McKay Arts Academy and South Street Elementary; all in Fitchburg.
+Buses also run more frequently (15 minutes) to and from Fitchburg State University during the campus school year on weekdays.
 Bus services are not offered on Sundays and holidays.
 The cost for adults to ride the fixed route service is \$1.25.
 For the elderly, disabled and students (with proper identification), the cost is 60 cents.
 Children under the age of five ride for free with an accompanying adult.
 Local bus transfers are free with paid fare and are valid for two (2) hours.
 Pass products are available.
 Fixed route bus service in Fitchburg and Leominster is available every 20 - 60 minutes, depending on the route.
 In the City of Gardner bus service is available every 60 minutes.
 Regional frequencies vary depending on the route.